Serena Williams Says Meghan Markle Couldn't Be a Better Friend After Wimbledon Visit

 Max Mumby/Indigo/Getty Images; Mike Pont/WireImage

-Serena Willliams has Meghan Markle's back.
+Serena Williams has Meghan Markle's back.

 The tennis pro came to the Duchess of Sussex's defense on Thursday after the royal made headlines over her Wimbledon appearance last week.